 Sometimes it's a good idea to make certain rooms out of bounds if you want to avoid too much mess and do remove fragile or precious items.
 Kids do like space and there will be a lot of very excited guests.
 Push furniture back against the walls and tidy away any ornaments or furnishings you don't want spoiled.

-Tip: If you're very worried about your carpet/flooring, consider buying some cheap plastic sheets or grass mats to lay down.
+Tip: If you're worried about your carpet/flooring, consider buying some cheap plastic sheets or grass mats to lay down.

 Cups And Plates